phx/aws-hashcat/README.md

 Your instance will reboot 3 times:

-- 1: after running `./install.sh`
+- 1: After installing all package updates.
-- 2: after logging in via `ssh` a second time
+- 2: After installing hashcat, nvidia drivers and applying kernel module configuration.
-- 3: after logging in via `ssh` a third time
+- 3: After installing cuda.

-When logging in the 4th time, you will be ready to run `hashcat`, which will already be installed with all necessary GPU drivers.
+After the 3rd reboot, you will be ready to run `hashcat`, which will already be installed with all necessary GPU drivers.

 ### Please note: